| Amazonas

 rice, mango, banana and produce production areas on the Peruvian coast.

-Tarapoto -or
+Tarapoto

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

 click on the city's name).
 With a population of approximately 70,000